3-Day Napa Valley Itinerary for First-Time Visitors

 Guides

 Thirty miles long and five miles wide, this small slice of heaven is home to more than 500 wineries throughout a collection of six quaint towns: Napa, Yountville, Oakville, Rutherford, St. Helena, and Calistoga.
-Each has its own personality and places to discover; from Napa’s urban wine trail to Yountville’s renowned fine dining to Calistoga’s detoxifying hot springs, there’s something for every kind of traveler, whether you’re a oenophile, foodie, adventurist, or self-care aficionado.
+Each has its own personality and places to discover; from Napa’s urban wine trail to Yountville’s renowned dining scene to Calistoga’s detoxifying hot springs, there’s something for every kind of traveler, whether you’re an oenophile, foodie, adventurist, or self-care aficionado.
+Read on to learn how to plan a trip to Napa Valley.

-There is also not a bad time to visit Napa Valley.
-While September and October are the busiest and warmest months, offering the chance to experience the annual grape harvest in action, the winter months have their own appeal.
-It’s quiet, uncrowded, and not too chilly with temperatures mostly hanging out in the 50s and 60s.
+There’s no bad time to visit.
+Depending on your plans, any season could be the best time to visit Napa Valley.
+While September and October are two of the busiest months, offering the chance to experience the annual grape harvest in action, the winter months have their own appeal.
+It’s quiet, uncrowded, and not too chilly, with temperatures mostly in the 50s and 60s.
 Plus, many hotels offer hard-to-beat off-season rates.
 Your best chance of rain is in the spring, but the blooming fields of bright, yellow mustard also make it one of the most Instagram-worthy seasons to plan a trip.

-For whenever you do decide to pack your bags and pay Napa Valley a visit, we’ve put together the perfect itinerary for the first time visitor, covering all of the “must do’s” over a long weekend trip.
+Whenever you do decide to pack your bags and pay Wine Country a visit, we’ve put together the perfect 3-day Napa Valley itinerary for first-time visitors, covering all of the “must do’s” over a long weekend trip.

 Visit a Historic Winery